When you buy Paul Mitchell products online or at mass retail stores, Paul Mitchell can't guarantee they're the real deal.

 Paul Mitchell does not authorize internet sales.

-Can you tell if this shampoo (on the shower floor) from an online auction site advertisement, is an authentic, undiluted, unadulterated Paul Mitchell product?
+Can you tell if this shampoo (on a shower floor) in an online auction site listing is an authentic, undiluted, unadulterated and safe Paul Mitchell product?

-Or, is it simply a Paul Mitchell bottle that has been refilled for resale?
+Or, is it simply a Paul Mitchell bottle that has been refilled with something for resale?

-Would you know if this Paul Mitchell product advertised on eBay is expired or outdated from the photo?
+Would you know if this Paul Mitchell product advertised on eBay is expired or diluted from the photo?

 Paul Mitchell reports that diverted product is being sold that is up to 10 years old.
-Always buy fresh product from Paul Mitchell salons.
+Always buy fresh, safe product from Paul Mitchell salons.

 These Paul Mitchell products were found in a national drug store chain in California.